aryanrajtrangham/Courses_from_priyanshu/Rasa.md

       - **Rank 3**: Memoization Policy and Augmented Memoization Policy
       - **Rank 4**: Mapping Policy
       - **Rank 5**: Embedding Policy, Keras Policy & Sklearn Policy
-    - Can be changed but recommended to use Dafault
+    - Can be changed but recommended to use Default

 ## Slots